davidpak/SmartNote/README.md

 ### Jest

 Jest is used in the frontend to test React components.
+Test files are located in `client/src/tests`.

+#### Adding a test

+Create a file with a `.test.tsx` extension in `client/src/tests`.
+Then use Jest functions to write the test cases for a component or function.

+#### Running the tests

+From within the `client` directory, run `npx jest [filename]` to run the test with the given filename.
+Alternatively, run `npm run test` to run all tests.

 ### JUnit